Andaman Serpent Eagle Spilorniselgini

 - Elgini : named after Gov-Gen of India James Bruce 8th Earl of Elgin (1811–1863),

 Endemic to AndamanIslandsin India.

 Size of 51–59 cm; Wt. of 790–1000 g; wingspan of 115–135 cm.
 It is a medium-sized dark serpent-eagle with short crest.
 Overall, very dark brown with numerous small white spots that is larger and denser on underparts than on upperparts.
 It has a tail with multiple pale bands.
 Adults have yellow irides, cere, lores and feet.
 The juvenile is similarly dark overall, but with grey-brown irides and paler head, cere and feet.

 Habitat: It is found in forest interior, typically in clearings; also on open hillsides with scattered trees at elevations from sea-level to 700 m.

-Food Habits: It eats birds, frogs, lizards, rats and snakes.
+It eatsbirds, frogs, lizards, rats and snakes.
 It hunts from perch in typical serpent eagle fashion.

 They breed in March- April in Andaman Island.
 They are very vocal during display flights, which include mutual soaring over territory.